 Considering the price of Camp chef pellet grill and Traeger pellet grill in the pellet grill market, camp chef’s offer lower prices comparatively.
 A Camp Chef grill has a minimum range of $700 and a maximum range of $1,000, while Traeger hardwood pellets grills run a minimum range of $700 and quickly rise to the $1,000 mark and go up to about $2,000 for the top of the line models.

 However, if you’re on a budget, Camp Chef is an even better option than Traeger because it's even more affordable.

-Aesthetics & Construction Quality
+Aesthetics & Construction Quality:

 Now you can understand the above-mentioned factor after identifying the construction quality difference of both Camp chef vs Traeger grills.
-We understand using your pellet grill or smoker in front of a large group of your people; they might be judgemental of its look.
+We understand using your pellet grill or smoker in front of a large group of your people; they might be judgmental of its look.
 But no worries, both brands have an almost similar style in looks.

 There is a subtle difference in construction, though.
 Most of Camp Chef's pellet smokers feature powder-coated steel with enamel-coated grates.
 The smokers may not be insulated, but insulation blankets are available.